Bollegala/relrep/README.md

 # README #

 # About #
-This module implements the relation representation learning using word representations.
+This module implements the relation representation learning using word representations proposed in our [IJCAI-2015 paper](http://cgi.csc.liv.ac.uk/~danushka/papers/IJCAI_2015.pdf)

-# Organisation of the source code #

-All the very best!